AP English Language and Composition: Section II: Free-Response Writing

 The Free-Response section of the test consists of three prompts, each of a different type: synthesis, rhetorical analysis, and argument.
-Each is scored on a scale from 0 to 6.
+Each is scored on a scale from 0 to 6, including a potential maximum 1 point for a thesis statement, 4 points for evidence and commentary, and 1 point for "sophistication".

 With the introduction of the synthesis essay in 2007, the College Board allotted 15 additional minutes to the free-response exam portion to allow students to read and annotate the three prompts, as well as the passages and sources provided.
 During the reading time, students may read the prompts and examine the documents.
 They may use this time to make notes, or begin writing their essay.

 The synthesis prompt typically requires students to consider a scenario, then formulate a response to a specific element of the scenario using at least three of the accompanying sources for support.
 While a total of six or seven sources accompany the prompt, using information from all of the sources is not necessary, and may even be undesirable.
 The source material used must be cited in the essay in order to be considered legitimate.

-The analysis prompt typically asks students to read a short (less than 1 page) passage, which may have been written at any time, as long as it was originally written in modern English.
+The rhetorical analysis prompt typically asks students to read a short (less than 1 page) passage, which may have been written at any time, as long as it was originally written in modern English.
 After reading the passage, students are asked to write an essay in which they analyze and discuss various techniques the author uses in the passage.
 The techniques differ from prompt to prompt, but may ask about strategies, argumentative techniques, motivations, or other rhetorical elements of the passage, and how such techniques effectively contribute to the overall purpose of the passage.
 The prompt may mention specific techniques or purposes, but some leeway of discussion is left to the student.

 The argument prompt typically gives a position in the form of an assertion from a documented source.
 Students are asked to consider the assertion, and then form an argument that defends, challenges, or qualifies the assertion using supporting evidence from their own knowledge or reading.